IRS Forms

 5dTaxable wages for additional Medicare taxWages over $200,000 per employee; employer withholds but does not match

-6Total taxes before adjustments (sum of lines 3, 5a–5d columns)Auto-calculated; verify the column math
+6Total taxes before adjustments (sum of lines 3, 5e, and 5f)5e/5f are the aggregated FICA totals derived from 5a–5d; auto-calculated, verify the column math

 Part 2 – Tell Us About Your Deposit Schedule and Tax Liability

-Line 16 asks whether you are a monthly or semi-weekly depositor, and whether your total tax liability for the quarter was less than $2,500.
+Part 2 starts with a depositor-type selection (monthly or semi-weekly) and a checkbox for whether your total tax liability for the quarter was less than $2,500.
+Line 16 itself is the monthly depositor’s three-month tax liability breakdown.
 If you are a monthly depositor, you complete the three-month breakdown in line 16.
 If you are a semi-weekly depositor, you must attach Schedule B showing daily tax liability.
 This is not optional – omitting Schedule B when required causes a notice and potentially forces you to refile.

 Parts 3, 4, and 5